AlekseyAmp/FileStorage-FastAPI-React/README.md

 - Creating, deleting, (in the future - downloading) categories
 - Upload, download, delete, rename, move to favorites or trash, move from favorites or trash

-**On** the right side of the page there will always be a sidebar that shows your profile (nickname and notifications), today's statistics (how many downloads, deleted files) and disk space used
+**On** the right side of the page there will always be a sidebar that shows your profile (nickname and notifications), today's statistics (how many uploads, downloads, deleted files) and disk space used